BattleMage0231/rickroll/docs/syntax/functions.md

 In addition to Verse and Chorus blocks, there is another special block called ```[Intro]```.
 If present, it is executed before Chorus is executed, and it executes in the global scope.

-This means that all variables declared in the Intro block may be used in all functions.
+This means that all variables declared in the Intro block are global variables.

 ```
 [Intro]